wsaqaf/mecodify/install.md

 ```sh
 sudo chown -R _www ./tmp
 ```
-obviously, the name of the webserver account could be different (e.g., apache, nobody, www...).
+obviously, the name of the webserver account could be different (e.g., apache, www-data, nobody, www...).
 So make sure you apply the correct credentials.

 ### 6- Read the user manual, start experimenting:
 You will need to check and confirm if all is working.
 The first step to do so is by reading the [manual](manual.md).
 If you succeed in creating an account and a case, then you have succeeded in your installation.
 If not, then you will need to go back to see where there may be a problem.
 Check the below troubleshooting tips and if all fails, you can reach out to us on [admin@mecodify.org](mailto:admin@mecodify.org) for help.